 |Books and Supplies||$500|

-* Tuition costs are based on 15 total credit hours for this program in the Fall 2019 and/or Spring 2020 terms for in-state students.
+* Tuition costs are based on 15 total credit hours for this program in the current term for in-state students.
 Book expenses are estimates and may vary by course.
 Lab fees and other fees that may assessed at the time of registration may be viewed in the College fee schedule.
 As Seminole State is a commuter college with no residence halls on its campuses, costs for room and board are not calculated.